 - It is absolutely essential that you understand how to solve all the assigned problems.
 Once you understand how to solve a problem, write your solution down neatly and in full detail with explanations that make your reasoning clear. - Don't fall behind.
-If you are having difficulties keeping up with the material, see me immediately to discuss the problem. - Take advantage of office hours (or of instant messaging for quick questions). - Discussing problems with a classmate is very useful. - Questions in class are strongly encouraged. - Expect to work hard.
+If you are having difficulties keeping up with the material, see me immediately to discuss the problem. - Take advantage of office hours (or of instant messaging for quick questions). - Discussing problems with a classmate is very useful. - Questions in class and recitations are strongly encouraged.

+• Expect to work hard.
 Don't get discouraged if you find some of the material difficult.
 Be persistent and patient.

 Students with disabilities.
-If you believe that you need accommodations for a contact the Office of Disability disability, please Services(ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+If you believe that you need accommodations for a please contact the Office of Disability disability, Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
+ODS responsible for coordinating is disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.

-Related link: http://disabilityservices.syr.edu/faculty-staff/syllabus-statement/ work requirements that may be missed due to are religious observance provided they notify their instructors before the end of the second week of classes.
-For fall and spring semesters, an online notification process is available through MySlice (Student Services -> Enrollment -> My Religious Observances) from the first day of class until the end of the second week of class.
+Religious observances policy.
+SU religious observances policy recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
+Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to are religious observance provided they notify their instructors before the end of the second week of classes.
+For fall and spring semesters, an online notification process is available through MySlice (Student Services -> Enrollment -> My Religious Observances) from the first day of class until the end of the second week of classes.